 It is also possible that we will fail to identify patentable aspects of our research and development output before it is too late to obtain patent protection.
-We may choose not to seek patent protection for certain innovations or products and may choose not to pursue patent protection in certain jurisdictions, and under the laws of certain jurisdictions, patents or other intellectual property rights may be unavailable or limited in scope and, in any event, any patent protection we obtain may be limited.
-We generally apply for patents in those countries where we intend to make, have made, use, offer for sale, or sell products and where we assess the risk of infringement to justify the cost of seeking patent protection.
+We may choose not to seek patent protection for certain innovations or products and may choose not to pursue patent protection in certain jurisdictions and under the laws of certain jurisdictions, patents or other intellectual property rights may be unavailable or limited in scope and, in any event, any patent protection we obtain may be limited.
+We generally apply for patents in those countries where we intend to make, have made, use, offer for sale or sell products and where we assess the risk of infringement to justify the cost of seeking patent protection.
 However, we do not seek protection in all countries where we intend to sell products and we may not accurately predict all the countries where patent protection would ultimately be desirable.
 If we fail to timely file a patent application in any such country or major market, we may be precluded from doing so at a later date.
 We may also make statements to regulatory agencies during the regulatory approval process that may be inconsistent with positions that have been taken during prosecution of our patents, which may result in such patents being narrowed, invalidated or held unenforceable.

-The patent applications that we in-license in the United States or in other foreign countries may fail to result in issued patents with claims that protect our product candidates or result in patents that are narrowed, invalidated or held unenforceable following challenge in certain jurisdictions.
+The patent applications that we in-license in the U.S. or in other foreign countries may fail to result in issued patents with claims that protect our product candidate or result in patents that are narrowed, invalidated or held unenforceable following challenge in certain jurisdictions.
 We cannot guarantee any current or future patents will provide us with any meaningful protection or competitive advantage.
 There is no assurance that all of the potentially relevant prior art relating to our patents and patent applications has been found, which can prevent a patent from issuing from a pending patent application or be used to invalidate an issued patent.
 The examination process may require us to narrow our claims, which may limit the scope of any patent protection we obtain.
-Even if patents do successfully issue based on our patent applications, and even if such patents cover our product candidates, uses of our product candidates or other aspects related to our product candidates, third parties may challenge their validity, ownership, enforceability or scope, which may result in such patents being narrowed, invalidated or held unenforceable or circumvented, any of which could limit our ability to prevent competitors and other third parties from developing and marketing similar products or limit the length of terms of patent protection we may have for our product candidates, if approved, and technologies.
+Even if patents do successfully issue based on our patent applications and even if such patents cover our product candidate, uses of our product candidate or other aspects related to our product candidate, third parties may challenge their validity, ownership, enforceability or scope, which may result in such patents being narrowed, invalidated or held unenforceable or circumvented, any of which could limit our ability to prevent competitors and other third parties from developing and marketing similar products or limit the length of terms of patent protection we may have for our product candidate, if approved, and technologies.
 Other companies may also design around our patents.
-Third parties may have blocking patents that could prevent us from marketing our product candidates, if approved, or practicing our own patented technology.
-Further, if we encounter delays in regulatory approvals, the period of time during which we could market a product candidate while under patent protection could be reduced.
-If any of our patents expire or are challenged, invalidated, circumvented or otherwise limited by third parties prior to the commercialization of our product candidates, and if we do not own or have exclusive rights to other en
+Third parties may have blocking patents that could prevent us from marketing our product candidate, if any of our patents protection or our patent protection or our product candidate, if any of our patents protection of our product candidate, circumvented or otherwise limited by third parties prior to the commercialization of our product candidate and if we do not own or have exclusive rights to other enforceable patents protecting our product candidate, competitors and other third parties could market products that are substantially similar to ours and our business